Vol. 6: Call for Submissions – GUILTY PLEASURES

 We’re not picky about whether your work has been previously published elsewhere, but we’d like to ensure that we’re not going to get sued to hell over copyright infringement, so make sure you’re okay to do so before sending it our way.
 In the same vein, we don’t mind if you want to submit your pieces to other publications after they have showed up in Memoir Mixtapes first — the work is yours, after all.
 Just please ensure that you credit us for being the first to publish it.

-Response times can vary from a day to a week, depending on our inbox / available time, so please be patient with your editors.
-HOWEVER, our spam folder has been known to eat potential contributor’s submissions, so PLEASE check in with us if you haven’t received a confirmation email within a week of sending your submission, preferably from a different email account (because Google is likely to throw you in spam again if you use the same address) or by Twitter/Instagram/Facebook message.
+We make our decisions for inclusion once we’ve closed submissions for the current call; however, we will always respond to you to let you know we received your submission.
+These response times can vary from a day to a week, depending on our inbox / available time, so please be patient with your editors.
+That said, our spam folder has been known to eat potential contributor submissions, so PLEASE check in with us if you haven’t received a confirmation email within a week of sending your submission, preferably from a different email account (because Google is likely to throw you in spam again if you use the same address) or by Twitter/Instagram/Facebook message.